-During 2017, Georgia Transmission replaced its existing \$325 million revolving credit agreement with CoBank, originally scheduled to terminate in late 2018, with a similar five-year agreement with CoBank for the same amount scheduled to terminate in 2022.
-Like the original, the new agreement is an active source for liquidity and funding project construction as well as general corporate purposes.
+Georgia Transmission has a \$325 million revolving credit agreement with CoBank, scheduled to terminate in 2022.
+This agreement is an active source for liquidity and funding project construction as well as general corporate purposes.
 The agreement may also be used as support for Georgia Transmission's commercial paper program.
-As of December 31, 2018, and December 31, 2017, Georgia Transmission had \$165 million and \$200 million outstanding on the CoBank agreement, respectively.
+As of December 31, 2020, and December 31, 2019, Georgia Transmission had no balances outstanding on the CoBank agreement, respectively.

 Georgia Transmission has a committed \$240 million credit facility provided by a group of banks led by CFC.
 Like the CoBank-led credit agreement, the facility was established to fund general corporate purposes and as a backup for Georgia Transmission's commercial paper program.
 Because Georgia Transmission uses both committed credit facilities to fully back its commercial paper program, the combined borrowing capacity for both facilities is limited to the amount of commercial paper outstanding.
-As of December 31, 2018, and December 31, 2017, commercial paper outstanding amounts were \$174 million and \$181 million, respectively.
-There were no outstanding amounts on the CFC-led facility as of December 31, 2018, or December 31, 2017.
+As of December 31, 2020, and December 31, 2019, commercial paper outstanding amounts were \$17 million and \$92 million, respectively.
+There were no outstanding amounts on the CFC-led facility as of December 31, 2020, or December 31, 2019.